5 Guidelines for a Successful Office 365 Migration

 With incidents of malware rapidly increasing, planning for business continuity and disaster recovery is a must.
 Microsoft has a resilient environment to maintain its SLA uptime (99.9%) However, it cannot protect you from data loss/tampering, inadvertent or malicious, on your end.
 Microsoft stores deleted items in its Recycle bin, but restoring them is complex and is limited to dangerously short retention periods.
 Having recovery capabilities such as point-in-time restore, granular restore and cross-user restore are essential to meet compliance requirements A reliable backup and restore solution is your safety net – automating backup, guaranteeing easy recovery, assuring business continuity and establishing adherence to compliance standards.

-Secure Your Office 365 Migration
+Secure Your Microsoft 365 Migration